ankitects/anki-manual/src/editing.md

 chemical compounds like H<sub>2</sub>O or simple mathematical equations like x<sup>2</sup>.

-The Fx button clears any formatting in the currently selected text — including the colour of the text,  whether the selected text is bold, etc.
+The rubber eraser button clears any formatting in the currently selected text — including the colour of the text,  whether the selected text is bold, etc.

+The next three buttons allow creating lists, text alignment and text indent.
-The next two buttons allow you to change text colour.
+Then, there are two buttons to allow you to change text colour.

 The \[…​\] button is visible when a cloze note type is selected.